Quiri/quiri.github.io/_posts/2015-10-14-emoticons-in-R.md

 '<a0><bc>\x<65>d<b7><a8>\xed<a0><bc>\xed<b7><b3> https://t.co/0p90p8Rrhu"'
 {% endhighlight text %}

 If you don't need the emoticons, the most reasonable thing to do is to get rid of them.
 But given that I wanted to include them in my analysis, I was facing two problems: First, it was difficult to handle the tweets because their format messed up with some functions and lead to error messages.
-I needed to change their eoncoding.
+I needed to change their encoding.
 Second, I couldn't identify the emoticons as the way R encodes them doesn't correspond to their actual UTF-8 encoding.
 It's a real pain in the neck, especially (but not only) if you're analyzing Paris Hilton's tweets, because she just LOVES her musical notes emoticons ;) The solution that came to my mind was to decode them.

-First things first, I used the `inconv()` function with the follwing parameters to be able to further handle the tweets.
+First things first, I used the `iconv()` function with the following parameters to be able to further handle the tweets.
 As you can see, the multiple musical notes emoticon `\xF0\x9F\x8E\xB6` now appears as `<ed><a0><bc><ed><be><b6>`.
 This is an encoding I could work with and this was going to be the basis of the decoder.

 {% highlight R %}
 tweets2 <- data.frame(text = iconv(tweets$text, "latin1", "ASCII", "byte"),